Ian Stevenson: Concessions from critics

 Ian Wilson, one of Stevenson’s critics, acknowledged that Stevenson had brought “a new professionalism to a hitherto crank-prone field.”
 Paul Edwards wrote that Stevenson “has written more fully and more intelligibly in defense of reincarnation than anybody else.”
 Though faulting Stevenson’s judgment, Edwards wrote: “I have the highest regard for his honesty.
 All of his case reports contain items that can be made the basis of criticism.
 Stevenson could easily have suppressed this information.
 The fact that he did not speaks well for his integrity.”

 Carl Sagan referred to what were apparently Stevenson's investigations in his book The Demon-Haunted World as an example of carefully collected empirical data, and though he rejected reincarnation as a parsimonious explanation for the stories, he wrote that the phenomenon of alleged past-life memories should be further researched.
-Sam Harris cited Stevenson's works in his book The End of Faith as part of a body of data that seems to attest to the reality of psychic phenomena, but that only relies on subjective personal experience.

 Support

-In support of Stevenson, Almeder argued in Death and Personal Survival that Edwards had begged the question by stating in advance that the idea of consciousness existing without the brain in the interval between lives was incredible, and that Edwards's "dogmatic materialism" had forced him to the view that Stevenson's case studies must be examples of fraud or delusional thinking.
-According to Almeder, the possibility of fraud was indeed investigated in the cases Edwards mentioned.